Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-On that note, Aylon Steinhart of Eclipse Foods shares, “Improving CTR on Youtube depends on how the video engages the user,” says Aylon Steinhart of Eclipse Foods.
-“Engaging with users can be done through the amount of shares, tweets, posts, and subscriptions you receive.
+On that note, Aylon Steinhart of Eclipse Foods shares, “Improving CTR on YouTube depends on how the video engages the user.
+Engaging with users can be done through the number of shares, tweets, posts, and subscriptions you receive.

-The more engagement your video gets, the higher it scores according to Youtube’s rating factors.
+The more engagement your video gets, the higher it scores according to YouTube’s rating factors.
 To maximize interaction, encourage fans to like, comment, and subscribe to your videos.
 To truly optimize Youtube video interaction, upload your videos to other sites, including social media and blog posts.

 With further interaction, you’ll see that the video is highly engaging to the viewer, and the video will be rated higher.
 The easiest way to bring videos to the top of the results pages on Youtube is to make a video that viewers want to watch and share.”

-“Increasing watch time increases the odds of getting featured in the recommendation section which has the potential to increase click-through-rate,” says Samuel David of Attrat.
-“Therefore consider creating compelling thumbnails, titles, and descriptions (experiment with competitors).
+“Increasing watch time increases the odds of getting featured in the recommendation section which has the potential to increase click-through-rate.
+Therefore consider creating compelling thumbnails, titles, and descriptions (experiment with competitors).

 Additionally, get better at keyword research, recommend your other videos only towards the end, and be mindful of how you make reference to things that could cause viewers to pause or take other actions.